 Beneficial Ownership can be visualised as a series of direct or indirect relationships.
 Direct relationships are those where a natural person holds direct ownership of the entity.
 Indirect relationships are those where a natural person holds ownership of the entity through one, or more, other entities.

 The level of ownership you want to work with in terms of what percentage threshold you would consider a UBO, would be defined by your risk-based approach and your business risk appetite.
-It is generally accepted to use 25% shareholding or greater to identify a UBO, but for higher-risk clients, or those required for the Foreign Account Tax Compliance Act (FATCA) or Common Reporting Standard (CRS), the threshold may be reduced to 10% (or even lower).
+It is generally accepted to use 5% shareholding to identify a UBO, but for higher-risk clients, or those required for the Foreign Account Tax Compliance Act (FATCA) or Common Reporting Standard (CRS), the threshold may be reduced to even lower.

 By working through the layers of hierarchy, identifying the natural persons and calculating their indirect holdings, you can soon see how the ownership of the entity has been structured – and identify that elusive needle in the haystack.